BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 The refurbishment was done extremely well and included matching black alloy valves and black weights.
 However, there was one complication.

-All-black wheels are not actually my favourite on many cars as the wheel/tyre boundary can be lost and this can detract from the overall look in my opinon.
+All-black wheels are not actually my favourite on many cars due to the "big black disc" effect where wheel/tyre boundary loses visual definition.

 Now, like many i8s this one had blue accents.
 Many owners go out of their way to hide/cover these blue accents, but instead, I decided to "Celebrate the Blue".